 Experimental Design

-Experiments measuring the effects of warming on the distribution of C. nutans and C. acanthoides flower heights were conducted a field experiment at the Russell E. Larson Agricultural Research Farm in Rock Springs, Pennsylvania.
+Experiments measuring the effects of warming on the distribution of C. nutans and C. acanthoides flower head heights were conducted a field experiment at the Russell E. Larson Agricultural Research Farm in Rock Springs, Pennsylvania.
 The field site contains rocky soils and lies at the base of a mountain ridge dominated by deciduous forest, and was previously a pasture.
 To simulate the disturbed habitats in which these thistles are often found, aboveground vegetation at the site was killed using an offset disk, and the soil surface was levelled using a roller harrow before any planting occurred.

 After being started in a greenhouse for approximately one month, thistle rosettes for each species were planted in groups of four, each in a 2m x 2m plot; a total of 272 C. nutans and 136 C. acanthoides were planted in 17 blocks, with each block consisting of 16 C. nutans and 8 C. acanthoides.
 To simulate increased ambient temperatures, 100 C. nutans and 48 C. acanthoides were randomly chosen to be passively warmed using fibreglass open-top chambers (OTC) shortly after being planted in the field.
 These OTCs simulate an approximately 0.6 °C increase in temperature while not affecting soil moisture or snow depth (Zhang et al. 2011) and are built to the specifications listed in the International Tundra Experiment Manual (Molau and Mølgaard 1996).
 All OTCs were held into the ground with rebar and remained in place for the remainder of the thistle life cycle.
 Over the course of the experiment, plot vegetation was trimmed to prevent confounding with different vegetation interactions while simulating growth after invasion into newly disturbed ground; however, vegetation was not trimmed in winter due to snow cover.

 As flowers began to set seed, mesh pollen bags were used to keep seeds from escaping into the environment while still allowing the flowers access to air, water, and sunlight.
-Once any particular individual a) desiccated, b) collapsed under its own weight, or c) stopped producing new flower buds, the heights of all flowers on the individual were measured before cutting the plant down.
-In instances where pollen bags caused flowers to droop, the erect height of the flower was measured.
-All flower height measurements were taken over the course of three weeks, starting in mid-July and terminating in early August.
+Once any particular individual a) desiccated, b) collapsed under its own weight, or c) stopped producing new flower buds, the heights of all flower heads on the individual were measured before cutting the plant down.
+In instances where pollen bags caused flower heads to droop, the erect height of the flower head was measured.
+All flower head height measurements were taken over the course of three weeks, starting in mid-July and terminating in early August.

 Dispersal model